jrsousa2/Python/README.md

 **Video created from the PPT deck created in Python (soundtrack added with ffmpeg).

-### Below are the results of the fitting of a logistics regression with PySpark using a credit risk file available on the internet.
+**Below are the results of the fitting of a logistics regression with PySpark using a credit risk file available on the internet.**
-*It's a credit risk dataset (sometimes called the "Give Me Some Credit" dataset from Kaggle), used for predicting if someone will default on loans.*
+*It's a credit risk dataset (sometimes called the "Give Me Some Credit" dataset from Kaggle), used for predicting if someone will default on loans.*<br>
 The response variable is called SeriousDlqin2yrs and probably means whether a given customer became serious delinquent in 2 years time horizon.

 The area under the ROC curve (a measure of the goodness-of-fit of the model) is modest at best: